Sum-of-Squares Relaxations for Information Theory and Variational Inference: Introduction

-In \mysec{integrals}, we show that for functions $h(x)$ which are quadratic forms in $\varphi(x)$, we can replace $D(p\|q)$ by the lower-bound we just defined above, and obtain a computable upper bound of the integral.

-\item[(3)] \textbf{Variational inference in probabilistic models:} One classical inference task in probabilistic modelling is to compute moments of some distributions from which we know the density.
-In our $f$-divergence context, we consider a density (with respect to $q$) proportional to $(f^\ast)'( h(x) - \rho )$, where $\rho \in \rb$ is a normalizing constant.
-This density happens to be exactly the maximizer in The optimal quantity $c_q(h)$ is referred to as the $f$-partition-function, and for $f(t) = t \log t - t + 1$, we recover the usual log-partition function, and densities proportional to $e^{h(x)}$.
+\item[(2)] \textbf{Variational inference in probabilistic models:} One classical inference task in probabilistic modeling {(see~\cite{wainwright2008graphical,murphy2012machine} and references therein)} is to compute moments of some distributions from which we know the density.
+In our context of $f$-divergences, we consider a density (with respect to {some positive measure} $q$) proportional to $(f^\ast)'( h(x) - \rho )$, {where $f^\ast$ is the Fenchel conjugate of $f$}, $h: \X \to \rb$ is an arbitrary function, and $\rho \in \rb$ is a normalizing constant making sure that we obtain a probability distribution.
+As shown in \mysec{fpart}, this density happens to be exactly the maximizer in The optimal quantity $c_q(h)$ is referred to as the $f$-partition-function, and for $f(t) = t \log t - t + 1$, we recover the usual log-partition function, and densities proportional to $e^{h(x)}$.